freesewing/freesewing/markdown/dev/editors/style/typography/headings/en.md

  - They can give a title to a subsection within your content
  - They can structure lengthy content

-Those two roles might sound the same, but they somewhat different.
+Those two roles might sound the same, but they are somewhat different.

 ##### Using titles within content